-We have audited the accompanying consolidated balance sheets of Capstone Turbine Corporation and subsidiary (the "Company") as of March 31, 2010 and 2009 and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended March 31, 2010.
+We have audited the accompanying consolidated balance sheets of Capstone Turbine Corporation and subsidiaries (the "Company") as of March 31, 2011 and 2010 and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended March 31, 2011.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.